 There are many different causes for acne and although hormones can play a factor in acne, this isn’t necessarily the only reason, and it’s not dependent on age.
 When treating acne, it’s important to know first what’s causing it.
 Extractions, topical solutions and medications are all options for treatment for acne, but it is important to determine what the right treatment is.
 In such cases, it is worth discussing this with Dr. Green, so that a plan can be customized to your needs.

 Diet, skincare products and hormone imbalances can all contribute to acne and this can change at any point in one’s life.
-Seeing a dermatologist to determine which course of treatment is best for you is essential to get rid of acne for good.
+Seeing a dermatologist to determine which course of treatment is best for you is essential to reduce acne for good.

 SPF in Makeup is Enough: False